boul51/tftoscillo/README.txt

  - in build settings:
    - disable shadow build
  - in run settings:
-   - add a run configuration (custom executable)
+   - enable run in terminal option
-   - set run.sh for executable name

 You should then be able to build and run the project from qtcreator

+Check Makefile for additional options (in particular SERIAL_IFACE and DEBUG_CMD)